 Who is “The Retroist”

-If you are a regular here on the site or listen to the podcast, you already know a lot about me, but people seem to want to sometimes know more, so here goes.
+If you are a regular here or listen to the podcast, you already know a lot about me, but people seem to want to sometimes know more, so here goes.

 I grew up in the swampy area of New Jersey, right outside of New York City.
 It was a great place to grow up, and New Jersey is always near and dear to my heart.